electerm/electerm-web-docker/README.md

 Then visit [http://127.0.0.1:8082](http://127.0.0.1:8082) in browser,

-***should only be used in local machine, should not be given accessed from internet for safety reason.***
+***Should only be used in local machine, should not be given access from internet for safety reason.***

 ## License